 What is your return policy?

 I am glad to help you to make a clear choice about your purchase.
 The Free Trial gives you the opportunity to read the first Roo-Letter which includes two of David Friedman's songs, the beginning story of Melodee Roo and Apsy the Cassowary's losses and to engage in the Roo-Tivities.

 Can I purchase the songs separately from the subscription?

 Yes.
 All the songs are comforting for a sad heart.
 Your purchase price of $10.00 includes 7 mp3's.
 There are no returns once purchased.
-Proceeds from the purchase goes towards the fund to help a needy family who cannot afford to purchase the subscription.
+Proceeds from the purchase goes towards the Kids Kindness Fund to help a needy family who cannot afford to purchase the subscription.